heathermiller/dist-prog-book/chapter/4/dist-langs.md

 The definition of a domain-specific language is a hot topic and there have been several attempts to concretely define what exactly *it* is.

-Here is the definition as given by { // TODO cite when and how }:
+Here is the definition as given by {% cite Mernik2005 --file dist-langs.bib %}:

 > Domain-specific languages are languages tailored to a specific application domain.

-Another definition is offered (and commonly cited) by { // TODO cite annotated bib }:
+Another definition is offered (and commonly cited) by {% cite Deursen2000 --file dist-langs.bib %}:

 > A domain-specific language is a programming language or executable specification language that offers, through appropriate notations and abstractions, expressive power focused on, and usually restricted to, a particular problem domain.